discordjs/guide/guide/deployment/README.md

 ---
 {
-    'tableData':
+    "tableData":
         {
-            'docker':
+            "docker":
                 {
-                    'eou': 'Hard learning curve',
+                    "eou": "Hard learning curve",
-                    'perf': 'How Docker works under the hood is by utilizing containers which are basically little light virtual machines, so expect a bit of overhead if your VPS is on the low-end.', 'update': "Updating your bot is easy with Docker.
-Simply setup [Watchtower](https://containrrr.dev/watchtower/) to monitor your bot's Docker container and update it when it notices a new Image.", 'devops': 'Working with Docker also gives you the ability to easily integrate your bot with other services, such as [GitHub Actions](#automating-the-build-process-with-github-actions) for example.', },
+                    "perf": "How Docker works under the hood is by utilizing containers which are basically little light virtual machines, so expect a bit of overhead if your VPS is on the low-end.", "update": "Updating your bot is easy with Docker.
+Simply setup [Watchtower](https://containrrr.dev/watchtower/) to monitor your bot's Docker container and update it when it notices a new Image.", "devops": "Working with Docker also gives you the ability to easily integrate your bot with other services, such as [GitHub Actions](#automating-the-build-process-with-github-actions) for example.", },
         },
 }